Measurement of the properties of Higgs boson production at $\sqrt{s} = 13$ TeV in the $H\to\gamma\gamma$ channel using $139$ fb$^{-1}$ of $pp$ collision data with the ATLAS experiment: Additional -framework interpretations

 \subsection{Parameterization of STXS cross-section parameters and the \hgg\ branching ratio}

+Multiplicative modifiers are considered for Higgs boson couplings to the $W$ and $Z$ bosons (respectively $\kappa_W$ and $\kappa_Z$), and for couplings to the charm ($\kappa_c$), bottom ($\kappa_b$) and top ($\kappa_t$) quarks and the muon ($\kappa_\mu$) and $\tau$ ($\kappa_\tau$) leptons.
+Couplings to other SM particles are assumed to be equal to their SM predictions.

-Table~\ref{tab:kappas:parameterization} presents the modifiers that are applied to the STXS cross-section parameters $\sigma_i$, the partial decay widths $\Gamma_{\yy}$, $\Gamma_{gg}$ and $\Gamma_{Z\gamma}$ of the \hgg, \Hgg\ and \Hzg\ decays, respectively, and the total width $\Gamma_H$.
+Table~\ref{tab:kappas:parameterization} presents the multiplicative corrections that are applied to the STXS cross-section parameters $\sigma_i$, the partial decay widths $\Gamma_{\yy}$, $\Gamma_{gg}$ and $\Gamma_{Z\gamma}$ of the \hgg, \Hgg\ and \Hzg\ decays, respectively, and the total width $\Gamma_H$.
 The symbols $\Gamma_{gg}^{\text{SM}}$ and $\Gamma_{Z\gamma}^{\text{SM}}$ denote the SM predictions for $\Gamma_{gg}$ and $\Gamma_{Z\gamma}$ respectively.
-Modifiers for the \ggtoH\ and \Hyy\ loop processes are given either in terms of the effective modifiers $\kappa_g$ and $\kappa_\gamma$ or a resolved parameterization in terms of the modifiers to tree-level Higgs boson couplings, as specified in the description of each model.
 The total width $\Gamma_H$ is expressed as a function of the $\kappa$ modifiers, assuming no contributions from Higgs boson decays other than the ones present in the SM, except in the model in Appendix~\ref{sec:kappa:ratio} in which an effective description in terms of the $\kappa_H$ modifier is used instead.